C-Loftus/Princeton-Thesis/doc/main.md

 # Introduction

-In recent years, machine learning has created significant advances in patient care across the medical industry.
-Sophisticated machine learning applications have emerged for drug discovery, accessibility accommodations, patient monitoring services, and much more. [@10.1145/3167486.3167551] Advances in reinforcement-learning now allows for vital healthcare applications to be deployed even in novel environments.[@10.1145/3477600] New ways of optimizing and distributing training has allowed for models to be trained in restrictive environments [@10.1145/3427796.3433935].
+In recent years, machine learning has created significant advances in patient care across the healthcare industry.
+Sophisticated machine learning applications have emerged for drug discovery, accessibility accommodations, patient monitoring services, and much more. [@10.1145/3167486.3167551] Advances in reinforcement-learning now allows for vital healthcare applications to be deployed even in novel environments.[@10.1145/3477600] New ways of optimizing and distributing training has allowed for models to be trained in restrictive environments with limited data sets [@10.1145/3427796.3433935].

-Despite these algorithmic advances, health care data continues to be one of the most challenging data sources for machine learning.
+Despite these algorithmic advances, the logistics of healthcare data continues to make it one of the most challenging data sources for machine learning.
 It is subject to particularly strict legal regulations and the stakes for user privacy are often much higher than other social data.
 For instance, in the case of automatic diagnostic software, even if the model performs well, steps must be taken to ensure patient privacy throughout the training process.

 Thus, in general in order to do machine learning for health care in a traditional setting, data must be rigorously anonymized and stored in secure computing environments.
 While this is theoretically acceptable, in practice it often fails.
 This is usually the case for a few main reasons.